drivexcite/aspnnetcoreinterview1/Readme.md

 - Querying.
 - Testability.

-## Questions:
+## Requirements:
 - Create an endpoint to return the collection of all available locations.
+Would your solution work if the number locations was very large?
+Think of all the Cities in the US, for example.
 - Make the necessary database and data access layer modifications to allow different items to be sold in specific locations.
 - Create an endpoint to return the collection of all items available in a specific location.
+Would your solution work for large number of items.
 - Create an item to return a list of locations and the number of items available in each.
 - Create a test to verify that asking for the items in a non-existing location returns an HTTP status code 404.
 - Add an endpoint to create a new item.
 - Create a test to verify that the Create New Item endpoint actually persists a new item.
 - Make the necessary database and data access layer modifications to add a new Supplier column to the Item table.

-## Hints:
+## Questions:
 - How would you modify the API to support server-side pagination?
 - How would you modify the API to use different DB connections in Test and Production?
 - How would you modify the API to validate the input in the Create Item endpoint?